jiwenxing/springboot-quartz/README.md

 ## features

 - dynamic task management web console provided
-- zero xml configuration
+- zero xml configuration with springboot
 - using in-memory database H2
-- use RabbitMQ to asynchronously notify the job execution
+- using RabbitMQ to asynchronously notify the job execution

 ## preview

 ![](http://ochyazsr6.bkt.clouddn.com/6c906cc88a4b358cb333a5aa5c302136.png)

+## notice

+rabbitMQ is not in use by default. steps blow should be followed to test it.

+1. install rabbitmq-server and start it
+2. update the rabbitmq configuration in `application.properties`
+3. uncomment code in file `Receiver.java` & `QuartzJobFactory.java` & `RabbitConfig.java`

 ## references